alexismreyes/ecommerce/README.md

 ***- Maven (to manage springboot project dependencies)***
 ***- MySQL database for persistence***

 ***
+### MIDDLEWARE:

-***- DOCKER as container manager***
+***- Express.js server as side server proxy***

 ***

+### DevOps Tool:

+***- DOCKER***

+***

 ### Disclaimer:
-This project is intented to test all this technologies working together in one application, as my POV just pretend to be a guideline o structure to test some features of each of these technologies, it doesnt pretend to resolve any specific requirement, i make it just to practice, however if anybody finds it useful feel free to use it as you need it.
+This project is intented to test all this technologies working together in one application, as my POV just pretend to be a guideline o structure to test some features of each of these technologies, it doesn't pretend to resolve any specific requirement, i make it just to practice, however if anybody finds it useful feel free to use it as you need it.
 ***

 ### Current features:
-The current project creates 3 different containers (microservices), one for the frontend part using react, one for the backend developed in Springboot and another container for the MySQL database.
+The current project creates 4 different containers (microservices):

+***Frontend container:*** it implements react, and the others technologies cited above.

+***Backend container:*** it uses the generated jar from a springboot project inside the backend folder.

+***Sideserver proxy container:*** make the requests to the backend as sideserver proxy to bypass CORS browsers policies.

+***Database container:*** container for the MySQL database.

+***

 Working actually:
 	***-3 endpoints at the backend (category, category/id, products)*** This endpoints can be requested by postman or browser.

-Use this credentials for currently login:
+You can use this credentials for login:

 username: malexismreyes@gmail.com
 password: 123456789